kellyjonbrazil/jc/README.md

 including compatibility, run `jc -ap`.

-You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on an macOS or Windows laptop.
+You may still use a parser on an unsupported platform - for example, you may want to parse a file with linux `lsof` output on a macOS or Windows laptop.
 In that case you can suppress the warning message with the `-q` cli option or the `quiet=True` function parameter in `parse()`: